Sorix/CloudCore/README.md

 * Parent-Child relationships can be defined for CloudKit Sharing
 * Respects Core Data options (cascade deletions, external storage).
 * Knows and manages CloudKit errors like `userDeletedZone`, `zoneNotFound`, `changeTokenExpired`, `isMore`.
+* Available on iOS, iPadOS, and watchOS (tvOS hasn't been tested)
+* Sharing can be extended to your NSManagedObject classes, and native SharingUI is implemented

 #### CloudCore vs iOS 13?